Questions swirl as Fed meets amid deepening economic crisis

 Still, most of these programs haven’t formally launched.
 The Fed has yet to buy any municipal securities or corporate debt.
 Even so, just the announcements that it will do so have smoothed markets.

 The announcements have also generated concerns about who will end up benefiting and who will not.
 As part of its new Municipal Liquidity Facility, the Fed said it would buy muni bonds from all 50 states and some large cities.
-But only those cities with populations above 1 million and counties with populations of more than 2 million are eligible.
-That grouping includes just 10 cities and 16 counties and doesn’t take large metropolitan areas into account.
+But at first, only those cities with populations above 1 million and counties with populations of more than 2 million were eligible.
+That grouping included just 10 cities and 16 counties and excluded the 35 cities with the highest proportion of African-Americans, according to a report by the Brookings Institution.

-Mark Vitner, senior economist at Wells Fargo, noted that the Fed’s criteria exclude large metro areas with smaller core cities.
-In many cases those cities are majority-African American, generating concern among some analysts about the fairness of the program.
-Detroit and Atlanta, for example, failed to make the cutoff, while San Diego and San Jose did, even though their metro areas are smaller than Atlanta’s.
+“The further the Fed pushes, the more issues it is likely to unearth,” said Mark Vitner, an economist at Wells Fargo.

-“The further the Fed pushes, the more issues it is likely to unearth,” Vitner said.
+On Monday, partly in response to such criticisms, the Fed expanded the facility to cover roughly 80 cities and more than 100 counties, by lowering the population cutoffs.

-Still, Vitner also notes that the Fed’s announcement of the Municipal Liquidity Facility helped reduce rates for muni bonds broadly, thereby supporting all issuers.
+Vitner noted that the Fed’s initial announcement of the facility helped reduce rates for muni bonds broadly, thereby supporting all issuers.

 “What the Fed is doing is more holistic, and they are trying to support the whole economy,” he said.
 “And they’re doing that by attacking specific pressure points.”